What is Front Steps?

 The Central Texas Recuperative Care Program serves as a “home health care” facility for homeless individuals who are too sick to return to the streets or a shelter, but not sick enough to continue to occupy a bed at a local hospital.
 In addition to providing a recuperative bed, Front Steps also looks for appropriate transitional housing for each client and works toward obtaining a permanent home for participating clients.
 To learn more, click here.

 What is the Keep Austin Housed AmeriCorps program?

 Keep Austin Housed, an AmeriCorps project of Front Steps, provides intensive mentoring and case management services to Austin area adults, families and youth experiencing homelessness, at-risk of becoming homeless, and who are formerly homeless.
-After our 7th year with this project, the program was discontinued in 2010 due to changes in funding priority on behalf of the Onestar Foundation.
 To learn more, click here.

 What is the Front Steps Housing program?